Code-Institute-Submissions/the-monkees-major-project-01/README.md

  My method for the UX Design was to use the software Sketch (https://www.sketchapp.com/) to help me plan and design better.

+ ### Strategy Plane

+This website is intended to be used by fans and potential fans.
+Therefore, there should be an abundance of media from the monkess that that veiwer can see or hear.
+Additionally, as it is a pop-band group the website needs to be basic and less tech savy as young people may want to access the website and therefore, the navigation should be easy to follow.

+As I think it will be for younger audience (as the point is the monkees are at there prime) bootstrap would be a good libary to use as it is good mobile-first-approach.
+Moreover, as I am creating a B2C website there should be little text possivle and more media should be used.

+### Scope Plane

 -----